Who rescued who?

 - If over 20 pounds or too tall for inside the cabin, the dog flies in an airline approved kennel in the climate-controlled, pressurized baggage compartment.
 If flying with a human, the dog flies as a personal pet of the passenger.
 With this method the dog almost always flies out of the Los Cabo airport.

-- If not enough humans are traveling to the same destination as the dog from the La Paz or Los Cabo area, then the dog flies Alaska Air Cargo, generally out of San Diego.
+- If no available flights from the La Paz or Los Cabo area, then the dog flies Alaska Air Cargo, generally out of San Diego after being driven up the Baja peninsula.
 The dogs fly in the climate controlled baggage compartment of aircraft – but no human is flying with them.

 Not all aircraft are suited for live animals; not all airlines take live animals; some airlines take live animals but with certain restrictions.
 If there are any connections during the flight then the airlines are very strict about how the dogs are boarded and cared for during the connection/transfer portion of the flight.
 Our preference is to fly dogs nonstop, direct and if the flight appears too complex and risky, we may ask adopters to drive further to a larger airport to minimize the time a dog spends in its kennel and any chances of the dog being misrouted or lost.